 The degree program in international studies is an interdisciplinary major designed to prepare students for the emerging reality of a "global community" in which the collective destiny of humanity is ever more tightly bound.
 The core courses provide students with a general understanding of the history, structure, and challenges of the modern international system.
 The program also develops analytical techniques, critical thinking skills, and an appreciation of the complexities of the world's divergent political, economic, and cultural systems.
 In addition, because of the importance of foreign languages in international affairs, all students are required to attain intermediate-level competence in a modern foreign language.
-Majors in international studies are also strongly encouraged to include a study abroad experience in their program.
+Majors in international studies are also strongly encouraged to include a study abroad experience in their program, either through Spring Hill College's Italy program or an external organization.